Duchy of Bouillon: House of Rohan, 1816–1975

 In 1816, the Congress of Vienna restored the title of "Duke of Bouillon", giving it to Charles Alain Gabriel de Rohan, grandson of Marie Louise de La Tour d'Auvergne, who was the daughter of the former duke Charles Godefroy de La Tour d'Auvergne.
-In 1918 Austria became a republic so the ducal titles ceased to exist.
+In 1918 Austria became a republic so the ducal titles ceased to exist for the republican government.
+See also Duke of Montbazon (since 1816 the two ducal titles are united under one titular) and Albert Rohan, famous Austrian diplomat and de jure Duke between 1976 and 2019.